-This is the ninth in a series of units that will educate you on the part played by a battery in an uninterruptible power supply (UPS) system.
+This is the eighth in a series of units that will educate you on the part played by a battery in an uninterruptible power supply (UPS) system.

 IEEE Standard 1187 establishes the recommended practices for the design and installation of valve-regulated lead-acid (VRLA) batteries.
 The purpose of this paper is to highlight the most significant considerations identified in that standard, including:

 IEEE 1188, which was discussed in Unit 8, describes the procedures for acceptance (commissioning) tests, including

 - Pretest requirements

 - Test procedures

 In general, work on batteries should only be performed by knowledgeable personnel who have proper training/certification, proper tools, and personal protective equipment (PPE).
 IEEE Standard 1657 establishes minimum curriculum for battery technician certification.
 Prior to any task involving contact with a battery, a job hazard analysis should be conducted to identify any potential hazards that might be encountered.